-Where a motion has been referred in accordance with Rule 12.5 T the Cabinet or any relevant Committee shall (subject to the provisions of Rule 12.7) be required to consider such motion and to advise the Council (by no later than the second Ordinary Meeting of the Council held following the date of Council's referral) of the Cabinet's or relevant Committee's their opinion and reason as to whether such motion should be supported in its original format.
+If the Motion is, in accordance with the provisions of Rule 12.7(3) above, formally referred to the Cabinet or a Committee for consultation, the Head of Democratic Services & Elections will ensure that the Motion is included on the agenda of the earliest practical meeting of the Cabinet/Committee.
+That body shall be required solely to consider such motion and to advise the Council (by no later than the second Ordinary Meeting of the Council held following the date of Council's referral) of their opinion as to whether such motion should be supported or not supported.
+That body will not be required to propose an alternative motion or an amended motion.

-Prior to making its decision Cabinet or the relevant Committee may following consultation with Officers, require further information to be presented to them for consideration on the implications of the proposed motion.
-Such a report must be considered in a timely manner.
+Prior to making its response the Cabinet/Committee may, following consultation with the relevant Officers, require further information to be presented to it for consideration on the implications of the proposed motion.
+Such a report must be considered by that body in a timely manner.